MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 ---
 title: Securing your Microsoft Azure Backups
-description: How to use features such as Resource Guard, and immutability to secure your Microsoft Azure backups.
+description: How to use features such as Resource Guard and immutability to secure your Microsoft Azure backups.
 author: jehchow
 ms.author: shchow
 ms.service: azure